The Google Classroom for this course is now OPEN.

 If you have already joined, you may click HERE to enter the classroom directly.

-For a few weeks, homework notices will continue to appear on the WEBsite, and will also appear in the Classroom.
+For the next two weeks, homework notices will continue to appear on this page, and will also be posted in the Classroom.
 Beginning in November, assignments will be posted solely in the Classroom.

 Homework due Wednesday, October 18, 2017

 TEMAS DE CLASE (Class Topics): The Columbian Exchange, DACA

 One way a community indicates its openness to los inmigrantes is by making an effort to communicate with that population.
 During Fall break, your assignment is to notice and record as many instances of Spanish language outreach as possible.
 This could include signs in stores, materials made available to the public such as brochures and handouts, products from the Spanish-speaking world, etc.